ibm-cloud-docs/DataTransferService/about.md

 6. Carrier service that is used.
 7. Return address of where you want the device to be sent to after data transfer is finished.

-This request creates a support ticket to alert the {{site.data.keyword.cloud_notm}} technicians that the device is being shipped and allows them to track the delivery.
+This request creates a support case to alert the {{site.data.keyword.cloud_notm}} technicians that the device is being shipped and allows them to track the delivery.
 When {{site.data.keyword.cloud_notm}} receives the device, the technicians connect it to the dedicated rack.
 When the device is connected, the ticket is updated to provide you a link to your logon credentials for the iSCSI target.

 ## Requesting a return
 {: #request-return}

 If you provided a return address and included the pre-paid shipping label in the packaging, you can request that the device is sent back to you any time during the two-week transfer period.
-You can submit the request through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can submit the request in the [{{site.data.keyword.cloud_notm}} console](/login){: external}.

 1. Select **Storage** > **Data Migration** > **Data Transfer**.
 2. From the **Action** menu of your device, select **request return**.